vertica/VerticaPy/docs/source/user_guide_full_stack_vdataframe_magic.rst

 The 'Magic' Methods of the vDataFrame
 ======================================

-VerticaPy 0.3.2 introduces the 'Magic' methods, which offer some additional flexilibility for mathematical operations in the ``vDataFrame``.
+VerticaPy 0.3.2 introduces the 'Magic' methods, which offer some additional flexilibility for mathematical operations in the :py:mod:`vDataFrame`.
 These methods let you handle many operations in a 'pandas-like' or Pythonic style.

 .. code-block:: ipython